sfnxboy/School_District_Analysis/README.md

  ![image](https://user-images.githubusercontent.com/68082808/97099768-11bb6800-1663-11eb-8600-b63dbae94d75.png)

-Although removing THS’s ninth grade exam scores dropped their average scores and passing percentages, these metrics did not drop enough to alter the districts overall passing percentage ranking.
+Although removing THS’s ninth grade exam scores dropped their average scores and passing percentages, alterations in these metrics did not change enough to effect the districts overall passing percentage ranking.
 THS remains ranked second in terms of overall passing percentage.

 ### The average math score received by students in each grade level at each school